Easy and Elegant Loopy Buttercream Piping- Free Cake Video

-Today I'm going to demonstrate one of our favorite buttercream piping techniques- this "loopy piping" is surprisingly simple and quick to create and the look is so unique and elegant!
+Today I'm going to demonstrate one of our favorite buttercream piping techniques- this Elegant Loopy Buttercream Cake is surprisingly simple and quick to create and so uniquely beautiful.

 For our piping demonstration today, I am piping with white buttercream onto a pink background for a nice color contrast.
 However, for wedding cakes, white on white piping is gorgeous, as would be white onto an ivory background.

 Tips for Creating this Loopy Buttercream Cake Design

 - In this tutorial, we used our Fluffy Vanilla Buttercream Recipe, but our Classic Vanilla Buttercreamis a great option too!
 (Our Classic Vanilla Buttercream is butter-based and contains no shortening.)

 - You can use any star tip that you'd like, although I prefer smaller tips for this technique.
 In this tutorial, I'm using a Wilton 18.
 (Ateco, or other brands are fine!).

 - After piping your first vertical line of loops, you may find it helpful to count the loops on the right side and just keep that number in mind as you are piping the loops for the other rows.

 For instance, my rows had 5 loops going down the right side of each row.
 Make your loops as small, large, or spaced out as you'd like!
 I highly recommend doing a practice run on parchment or waxed paper for a few rows just to get a feel for the technique.

 More Buttercream Piping Techniques